 16. Tape your most-used recipes on the inside of your cupboard door.

 My last tip is to copy down your most frequently used recipes, and tape them inside the cupboard doors.
 This makes it very quick to look up a recipe without having to dig out a cookbook. - Jennybeen

 17. Use lazy Susans.

-Lazy susans everywhere!
+Lazy Susans everywhere!
 I keep my spices on one in my cabinets so I don't have to dig them all out when I'm looking for something.
-I also have four huge lazy susans in my pantry that helps me maximize that space. - thesongbirdy
+I also have four huge lazy Susans in my pantry that help me maximize that space. - thesongbirdy

 → You can read the full list of reader tips here!